Leadership Team

 Susan Ashworth

-Susan Ashworth is Director of Community Relations at Home Healthcare, Hospice and Community Services.
-She also oversees the agency’s nutrition programs for seniors and transportation programs.
+Susan Ashworth is the Director of Community Relations at Home Healthcare, Hospice, and Community Services.
+She also oversees the agency’s nutrition and transportation programs for seniors.
 She has an MBA from Southern New Hampshire University.
 Susan has been on the Council for a Healthier Community since its inception.

 Ellen Avery

 Ellen Avery serves as the Executive Director of Community Volunteer Transportation Company (CVTC).
-Ellen has more 37 years of experience working and volunteering in the region in the areas of higher education, education administration, arts management, special event production, institutional advancement, and social service administration.
-She served as an incorporator and vice chair of the CVTC Board until 2010.
-Residing in Jaffrey Center, Ellen has served on the boards for the Jaffrey Center Village Improvement Society, the Jaffrey Historic District Commission, and the Park Theatre.
+Ellen has more than 37 years of experience working and volunteering in the region in the areas of higher education, education administration, arts management, special event production, institutional advancement, and social service administration.
+She was an incorporator and vice chair of the CVTC Board until 2010.
+While residing in Jaffrey Center, Ellen has served on the boards of the Jaffrey Center Village Improvement Society, the Jaffrey Historic District Commission, and the Park Theatre.

 Suzanne Bansley

-Suzanne Bansley is a Grant Professional Certified (G.P.C.), she has a M.B.A. in Managing for Sustainability from Marlboro College in Vermont (now Emerson College in Boston), and a Bachelor’s in business management, specializing in finance from Southern Connecticut State University.
-Suzanne has been Cheshire County’s grants manager since 2014, and is passionate about serving our community and helping organizations within it succeed.
-Her mission is to deliver incredible value by offsetting the costs of county projects, obtaining funds to launch new programs, providing fiscal sponsor services to area collaborations and coalitions, and she searches for grants and provides grant writing and management advice to Cheshire County nonprofits.
-In her free time, Suzanne loves to run marathons, alpine ski, and travel.
+Suzanne Bansley is a Grant Professional Certified (G.P.C.); she has an M.B.A. in Managing for Sustainability from Marlboro College in Vermont (now Emerson College in Boston) and a Bachelor’s in business management, specializing in finance from Southern Connecticut State University.
+Suzanne has been Cheshire County’s grants manager since 2014 and is passionate about serving our community and helping organizations within it succeed.
+Her mission is to deliver incredible value by offsetting the costs of county projects, securing funds to launch new programs, providing fiscal sponsorship services to area collaborations and coalitions, seeking grants, and providing grant writing and management advice to Cheshire County nonprofits.
+In her free time, Suzanne loves to run marathons, alpine skiing, and travel.

 Beth Daniels